-Charlie Hebdo republishes Mohammed cartoon ahead of shooting trial
+Charlie Hebdo republishes Mohammad cartoon ahead of shooting trial

 In the years since the 2015 attack, Charlie Hebdo, an heir to a long tradition of French anticlerical irreverence, has become a national symbol.
 “Je Suis Charlie” has become something of a universal refrain in France, especially in the wake of terrorist attacks in 2015 and 2016 that claimed more than 230 lives.

 The French government has couched the trial that opens Wednesday as a plot point in the fight against Islamist terrorism.
-When the Kouachi brothers left the scene of the attack, they declared their allegiance to al-Qaeda and said that they had “avenged the Prophet.”
+The Kouachi brothers had declared their allegiance to al-Qaeda and, after the attack, said that they had “avenged the prophet.”

 Gérard Darmanin, France’s interior minister, called the trial “historic” and said that the “the fight against Islamist terrorism is a major priority of the government.”

-Although attack that struck Charlie Hebdo’s offices Paris offices has been universally condemned both in France and abroad, some still struggle with the idea of Charlie as their champion.
+Although attack that struck Charlie Hebdo’s offices in Paris has been universally condemned both in France and abroad, some still struggle with the idea of Charlie as their champion.

-France is home to one Europe’s largest Muslim populations, and its official state secularism is frequently invoked against the presence of Islam in public life — most notably against items such as the headscarf or even the runner’s hijab introduced in 2019 by the athletic company Decathlon, a garment that broke no law but nevertheless drew condemnations from sitting government ministers.
+France is home to one of Europe’s largest Muslim populations, and its official state secularism is frequently invoked against the presence of Islam in public life.

 Charlie Hebdo is a regular, and even leading, player in that ongoing culture war.
-The newspaper bills itself an equal opportunity offender, but French Muslims often say they bear the brunt of its ire.
+The newspaper bills itself an equal-opportunity offender, but French Muslims often say they bear the brunt of its ire.

-But critics point to incidents such as the May 2018 cover that singled out a 19-year-old student union leader, who wore a headscarf during an interview on national television about a protest over education reforms that had nothing to do with Islam.
-Charlie Hebdo put the young woman on the cover, wearing her headscarf, with a face distorted like a monkey.
+But critics point to incidents such as the May 2018 cover that singled out a 19-year-old student union leader who wore a headscarf during an interview on national television that had nothing to do with Islam.
+Charlie Hebdo put the young woman on the cover, wearing her headscarf, with a distorted, monkey-like face.

-Philippe Lançon, a former Charlie contributor and a survivor of the 2015 attacks, told The Washington Post that he sometimes finds the paper to be too fixated on Muslims.
+Philippe Lançon, a former Charlie contributor and a survivor of the 2015 attacks, told The Post that he sometimes finds the paper to be overly fixated on Muslims.

 “For me, it’s a bit too much,” he said in a 2018 interview.
 “From time to time, it would be better to focus elsewhere.”